RationalAsh/biorobotics-lab-nus/content/authors/xia-guangming/_index.md

 - Students
 ---

-Joshua completed his bachelor’s degree in Bioengineering at Nanyang Technological University in 2021.
+Xia Guangming did his bachelor's degree in Electrical Engineering and Automation at Harbin Engineering University in 2019.
+He is currently a Ph.
+D. candidate at the College Of Artificial Intelligence, Nankai University and working with Dr. Zhang Jianxun and Dr. Dai Yu.
+Xia Guangming has his research interest in the medical robot field, including orthopedic robotic system, complex signal processing, intelligent perception strategy, and precise motion control.

-He is currently a Master student in the Department of Biomedical Engineering at National University Singapore.
-His research focus is on the biomechanics impacts of wearable robotics.
+He is currently a visiting student and working with Dr. Yu Haoyong in the Department of Biomedical Engineering at the National University of Singapore on the exoskeleton for upper limb rehabilitation.